xnd-project/xnd-all/doc/tutorials/naive_bayes.rst

 Preprocessing
 -------------

-The first computation step of our Naive Bayes pipeline will be to "preprocess" the text of each document.
-In the NLP-world, "preprocessing" commonly means to:
+The first computation step of our Naive Bayes pipeline will be to *preprocess* the text of each document.
+In the NLP-world, *preprocessing* commonly means to:

 1. Convert all the text to lower-case.
-2. Tokenize the text (in our case we will tokenize the text into individual words).
+2. Tokenize the text (in our case this means splitting the text into individual words).
 3. Remove common words (such as "a", "an", "but", "and", "they" ... etc).
-These are usually called "stop words" by the NLP folks.
+These are usually called *stop words* by the NLP folks.

-The following code these things for the ``demo_corpus``.
-We won't use a complete set of stop words, but we will use a few to show the overall goal.
+The following code does these things for the ``demo_corpus``.
+We don't use a complete set of stop words below, but we will use a few to show the strategy.
+The docstrings of each function below describe their purpose and usage.
+See the shell output at the bottom shows how to perform all three *preprocessing* steps in a pipelined/vectorized way with XND.

 .. code-block:: python